-71 Openness Press Conference Fact Sheets, February 6, 1996, U.S. Department of Energy, page 65.
+&lt;sup>96 Openness Press Conference Fact Sheets, February 6, 1996, U.S. Department of Energy, page 65.
 In 1996, then DOE Secretary O'Leary revealed that 1,191.8 kg of Plutonium could not be accounted for at Rocky Flats.
 An August 1994 internal Rocky Flats report called "A Discussion of Inventory Difference, Its Origin and Effect," by N. J. Roberts says 200 to 300 kg of the unaccounted Plutonium (Pu) may be in holdup (in piping, duct-work, equipment and the like).
-Roberts thought Pu contained in waste sent to INL may have been understated by 600 to 800 kg.
-On Feb 21, 1996, then Rocky Flats DOE manager Mark Silverman said that up to 80% of the total unaccounted for Rocky Flats Pu - that is, up to 953 kg-- went to INL.
+Roberts thought Pu contained in waste sent to INL may have been understated by 600 to

-(2,160 kg) from Rocky Flats and other sources, it adds up to 3,113 kg in the dump from all sources.
-This is an enormous amount of plutonium (enough for about 1,000 bombs) given that it takes only about three to four kg of plutonium to make a nuclear bomb.72 As previously discussed, this plutonium is migrating from the dump site into the aquifer and, therefore, continues to pose a public health threat.
+So how much plutonium is dumped in Idaho?
+If the unreported Rocky Flats plutonium shortfall shipped to INL (953 kg) is added to what DOE previously thought was in the INL dump (2,160 kg) from Rocky Flats and other sources, it adds up to 3,113 kg in the dump from all sources.
+This is an enormous amount of plutonium (enough for about 1,000 bombs) given that it takes only about three to four kg of plutonium to make a nuclear bomb.
+As previously discussed, this plutonium is migrating from the dump site into the aquifer and, therefore, continues to pose a public health threat.

 A July, 2000 article in the Twin Falls, Idaho Times News discussed how much trouble INL is having shipping stored waste to the DOE's New Mexico transuranic waste dump (WIPP), due mainly to serious underestimates of the total plutonium in each drum.
-73 Forty-seven barrels of plutonium-contaminated waste couldn't be shipped because they contained too much plutonium.
+Forty-seven barrels of plutonium-contaminated waste couldn't be shipped because they contained too much plutonium.